My Bloody Valentine (band): Formation and early releases

-My Bloody Valentine experienced a number of line-up changes during their initial months.
+My Bloody Valentine experienced a number of lineup changes during their initial months.
 Lead guitarist Stephen Ivers and bassist Loughlin were recruited in April 1983, and the band would often rehearse near Smithfield and Temple Bar in rehearsal spaces owned by Alan Furlong.
 Walsh, who booked some of the band's early performances, said the rehearsals were "too noisy" and "crazy" that "next door were giving out hell".
 Loughlin left the band in December 1983 and was replaced by Paul Murtagh, who left the band in early 1984.

 In March 1984, Shields, Ivers and Conway recorded the band's first demo on a four-track recorder in Shields's parents' home in Killiney.
 Shields and Ó Cíosóig overdubbed bass and drum tracks at Litton Lane Studios, and the tape was later used to secure a contract with Tycoon Records.
 Soon after recording the demo, Ivers left My Bloody Valentine, and Conway's girlfriend, Tina Durkin, joined as a keyboard player.
 Around this time, Conway, on the suggestion of Shields, contacted Gavin Friday, the lead vocalist of the post-punk band Virgin Prunes.
 According to Shields, Conway approached Friday in Finglas, asked him for advice, and was told to "get out of Dublin."
 Shields agreed with the advice, commenting in January 1991 that "there was no room for us" in Ireland; Ó Cíosóig explained that the Irish music scene was not receptive to their style.
 Friday provided the band with contacts that secured them a show in Tilburg, Netherlands.
 The band relocated to the Netherlands after the show and lived there for a further nine months, opening for R.E.M. on one occasion on 8 April 1984.
 Due to a lack of opportunities and a lack of correct documentation, the band relocated to West Berlin, Germany in late 1984 and recorded their debut mini album, This Is Your Bloody Valentine, released in 1985.
 The album failed to receive much attention, and the band returned temporarily to the Netherlands before settling in London that same year.